slike100/TG-Pre-Work/README.md

 ## How many instances of the the databases connected to the server application are created?

-One instance of the databases connected to the serve application are created.
+One instance of the databases connected to the server application is created.